 A Heat lamp (75-watt standard bulb or specialized heat bulbs that you can find on the market).

-A chick feeder (one that is specially designed for small chicks).
+A chick feeder (one that is specially designed for baby chicks).

-A chick waterer (also one that is only for small chicks, add some small crystal pebbles to prevent drownings) You can use home-made feeders and waterers if you like.
+A chick waterer (also one that is only for baby chicks, add some small crystal pebbles to prevent drownings) You can use home-made feeders and waterers if you like.

 A thermometer (the digital ones might be inaccurate)

 Use paper towels for bedding or something softer (small blanket, washing towels) make sure it’s something they can’t eat or swallow.